Mari Emmanuel

 Mar Mari Emmanuel (born Robert Shlimon; 19 July 1970) is an Assyrian Australian prelate.
-He is the bishop of Christ the Good Shepherd Church in Wakeley, New South Wales.
-In 2011, Emmanuel was ordained a bishop in the Ancient Church of the East, but was excommunicated in 2014.
-In 2015, he established an independent church in the Eastern Syriac tradition of Christianity.
+He is the bishop of Christ The Good Shepherd Church (CTGSC) in Wakeley, New South Wales.
+In 2011, Emmanuel was ordained a bishop in the Ancient Church of the East, but was excommunicated in 2014, subsequently establishing an independent church in 2015, in the Eastern Syriac tradition.

-His sermons are live-streamed on the Facebook and YouTube channels of Christ the Good Shepherd Church.
+His sermons are live-streamed on the Facebook, TikTok, and YouTube channels of CTGSC, earning him the nickname TikTok Bishop.
 His popularity has garnered online fan pages with thousands of people following and showing their support for him.
 He has taken part in interviews on various conservative YouTube shows where he has criticized homosexuality and the Australian COVID-19 policy.
-On 15 April 2024, Emmanuel and five others were stabbed at his church in an Islamic extremist attack during a livestreamed sermon.
+On 15 April 2024, Emmanuel and two others were stabbed at his church in an Islamic extremist attack during a livestreamed sermon.
 Emmanuel lost his right eye from the attack.

 Early life

 Emmanuel was born as Robert Shlimon on 19 July 1970 in Habbaniya, Iraq, to a devout Assyrian-Christian family belonging to the Ancient Church of the East.
 He grew up in Baghdad, but his family left Iraq in 1985 and settled in Sydney, Australia, where he attended Fairfield High School.
 Emmanuel worked as a bank manager in the 1990s before he became a deacon in the late 1990s and later ordained a priest in 2009.